veiyas/DomeDagen/README.md

-# SGCT-Networked-Application
+# DomeDagen

-A basic template to create an SGCT application that opens a WebSocket to listen to input coming through a single connection.
+A multi-player game made for the dome at Visualiseringscenter C. Using [SGCT-Networked-Application](https://github.com/alexanderbock/SGCT-Networked-Application).

-To clone this repository, don't forget to recurse submodules: `git clone --recurse-submodules https://github.com/alexanderbock/SGCT-Networked-Application.git` or the dependent libraries will not work correctly.
+To clone this repository, don't forget to recurse submodules: `git clone --recurse-submodules https://github.com/Lrssn/DomeDagen.git` or the dependent libraries will not work correctly.

 # Getting started
 1. Execute `npm install` in the `webserver` folder